arrowheadapps/strapi-connector-firestore/examples/cloud-run-and-hosting/README.md

 - [x] The Strapi backend/API is deployed to Google Cloud Run
 - [x] The Strapi front-end is deployed to Firebase Hosting
+- [x] The backend is aliased at `/api` in Firebase Hosting (see `middlewares/api/index.js`, currently a patch to Strapi is required for this functionality)
 - [x] The database is configured to use Firestore
 - [x] The upload plugin is configured to use Google Cloud Storage